₹150₹1,16,556

 Cultural Capital of Gujarat

-Vadodara is an ideal destination for heritage buffs.
+Soak in the rich culture and heritage of Vadodara.
 You can expect hot and humid weather with heavy rainfall during the monsoon months.
 You can also sample delicious cuisines at Vadodara.

 ₹211